-Dexamethasone sodium phosphate injection has a rapid onset but short duration of action when compared with less soluable preparations.
-Because of this, it is suitable for the treatment of acute disorders responsive to adrenocortical steriod therapy.
+Dexamethasone sodium phosphate injection has a rapid onset but short duration of action when compared with less soluble preparations.
+Because of this, it is suitable for the treatment of acute disorders responsive to adrenocortical steroid therapy.

 Glucocorticoids cause profound and varied metabolic effects.
 In addition, they modify the body's immune responses to diverse stimuli.